Closure#

 In the material for this week, you learned about handling paths using os.path module.
 There is another module, pathlib that provides a more advanced (object-oriented) way of handling paths and is preferred by experienced Python programmers.

-Advanced 9.5: Pickle files#
+Advanced 9.5: Pickle Files#

 There are many other ways to load and save data that we do not have time to cover in the course.
 One that is often used is using pickle files.